WHAT'S IN THIS GUIDE

 A line of credit (LOC) is a lot like a credit card.
 You can withdraw money up to a certain maximum amount determined by your financial institution.
 You can cover day-to-day expenses and pay back your debt, only to borrow again when needed.

 Like all forms of funding, business credit cards can be helpful in the right situations.

 Invoice factoring is not a loan.
 The application process is quick.
 There is no repayment obligation, no high interest rates, and no debt to record on your company’s balance sheet.
 Plus, many more companies will qualify.

 Choosing a security guard factoring company, or payroll funding guard company if you’re specifically looking for a partner to help you make payroll, is a lot like choosing any lender: you have to know which questions to ask and evaluate the answers in the context of your situation.
 Here’s what we recommend asking:

 Most factoring companies work with most industries, but not all.
 Some factors specialize in only a few industries.

 FundThrough works with security guard companies.

+The advance rate is the portion of your invoice that the factor gives you immediately; they hold the rest until the invoice is paid and then forward you the remaining balance minus their fee.
 Advance rates can range from 60% to 100%, depending on the factoring company and sometimes the industry.